lgbouma/eres21/content/faq.md

 ## How does ERES differ from a typical conference?

-The ERES meeting is explicitly designed for and by "emerging" researchers, including undergraduates, graduate students, and postdocs.
-We envision that the vast majority of the scientific talks will be given by postdocs and PhD students, _primarily at East-coast institutions_.
-While most of the time will be devoted to scientific talks, the graduate students and postdocs that make up the organizing committee are also planning a few panel discussions on professional development topics.
+The ERES meeting is explicitly designed for and by "emerging" researchers, including graduate students, postdocs, and advanced undergraduates.
+The vast majority of the scientific talks will be given by postdocs and PhD students.
+The scientific discussion will also be driven by junior scientists.
+Although most of the time will be devoted to scientific talks, the organizing committee is also planning a few panel discussions on professional development topics;
+the panelists may span a broader range of career stages.

 For participants who do not give talks, we are entertaining two additional options.
 The first is a virtual poster session.
 The second is round-robin